Mantaro/mantaro.github.io/README.md

 ### Highlights

-Mantaro includes many features that you and your server might find incredibly useful or even fun.
+Mantaro includes many features that you and your server might find incredibly useful and fun.

 Some of them include:

 - [Currency system](https://www.mantaro.site/mantaro-wiki/currency/101), including profiles, dailies, mining, chopping, fishing, pets and [much more](https://www.mantaro.site/mantaro-wiki/currency/102).
-- Marriage and Waifu system.
+- Marriage and Waifu system (as part of Currency).
-- Pet system that helps you collect more rewards.
+- Pet system that helps you collect more rewards (as part of Currency).
-- Comprehensive (albeit basic) moderation features (such as mute, prune)
 - Action / RP commands (such as hug, pat, cuddle, slap, etc)
-- Persistent remind system.
+- Persistent reminder system.
-- Imageboard / Booru (image retrieval) commands, such as Konachan, Gelbooru, Danbooru, Safebooru, and more!
+- Booru (image retrieval) commands, such as Konachan, Gelbooru, Danbooru, Safebooru, and more!
 - A fair share of "lewd" image commands (Rule34, e621, Yande.re).
 This only works on NSFW channels.
 - Games (such as trivia, guess the character, guess the number and guess the pokemon *remember that on the TV back then?*)
 - Anime and Character lookup commands.